prerakmall/C-MapReduce/README.md

 2. parallel computing (using GPU) and
 3. the massively available training samples (from Big Data)

-DNN becomes technically feasible simply by performing many computationally-intensive calculations in parallel, or offloading it to a large number of commodity machines in a cluster.
+Since then DNN becomes technically feasible simply by performing many computationally-intensive calculations in parallel, or offloading it to a large number of commodity machines in a cluster.
 From a user's perspective, applications simply run significantly faster.

 # References
 - [NVIDIA - What is Deep Learning](https://developer.nvidia.com/deep-learning)